techliminal/liminal-wordpress-addons/README.md

 home.php: portfolio section is embedded within Featured widget section so latter will wrap text around the fomrer.
 Also see style.css.
-site-map.php :create a site map from the 404 page style.css : The styling for the other items in this folder, also a styles button on line 215 #header .widget-area
+site-map.php :create a site map from the 404 page style.css : The styling for the other items in this folder, also a styles button on line 215 #header .widget-area ncem.css: This is a custom css for NCEM for the jQuery Accordion Menu widget.
+It is found under plugins/jquery-vertical-accordion-menu/skins

 11/06/2012